Neurodiagnostic Technologist Salaries: What You Should Know

 What Is the Average Neurodiagnostic Technologist Salary?

 Earnings can rise quickly as an NDT builds their skills.
-While new technologists usually begin earning just under $40,000, pay quickly climbs to over $50,000 with five years of experience.
-Obtaining certification for additional neurodiagnostic tests is also associated with higher salaries.
+While they may start out on the lower end, NDTs can experience a quick pay climb to over $50,000 with five years of experience.
+Higher salaries are also possible with certification for additional neurodiagnostic tests.

 What Is the Average EEG Tech Salary?

-Average EEG tech salaries are even greater, coming in at more than $50,000.
+Similar to NDT salaries, average EEG tech salaries are upward of $50,000 a year.
 That rate can rise to more than $80,000, depending on experience and where you work.

 Job Outlook for Neurodiagnostic Technologists